arbrk1/smart_access/README.md

 ## Versions

 * `0.5.0`: A change in the presentation of the `AT` struct.
 The `detach` feature reworked.
-Docs now have a version transition guide.
+Docs now have a version migration guide.
 * `0.4.1`: Fixed some serious bugs in the `detach`-enabled version of the crate.
 * `0.4.0`: Public API for using access batches as function inputs/outputs.
 * `0.3.0`: Public API for using detached accessors as function inputs/outputs.